Decentraleyes: Reception

 Lifehacker has recommended Decentraleyes as a solution to help prevent the user's data from being tracked by Google.
 CloudPro, a UK-based cloud computing publication, endorsed Decentraleyes as a way of blocking malicious man-in-the-middle CDN attacks.

 History

 Decentraleyes was first released in late 2015, compatible with the Firefox browser.

 Between 2016 and 2017, a spinoff extension called LocalCDN was created.
 It brought the functionality of Decentraleyes to Chromium based browsers, for which it was not available at the time (until later that year).

 In October 2017, Decentraleyes 2.0.0 was released.
-The new version was rewritten from scratch to comply with the new Firefox browser add-on standards, and had more consistent user interface and better support for right-to-left languages.
+The new version was rewritten from scratch to comply with the new Firefox browser add-on standards and had a more consistent user interface and better support for right-to-left languages.